anyscale/madewithml.github.io/docs/courses/mlops/objective.md

 Our assigned problem is to:

-> **Improve search and discoverability** because users have complained that they are not able to discover the appropriate resources..
+> **Improve search and discoverability** because users have complained that they are not able to discover the appropriate resources.

 Based on key words in the problems, it's easy to prematurely jump to technological objectives such as: